Can you get Covered CA Subsidies if your

 Employer offers “Affordable Health Coverage?”

-It doesn’t matter if covering your whole family coverage would go over the 9.86% limit.
+It doesn’t matter if covering your whole family coverage would go over the 9.83% limit.
 That just the way the law and rulings work.
 Some call this the “Family Glitch.”
-See below for details and explanations.

 Note that if rates increase or employer contribution lowers, that may trigger a special enrollment period, rather than wait for open enrollment.